top of page

 The Blackbird and the Drunken Parson

 Inheriting her family's land and livestock, Molly carved out a living hawking milk on the streets of the village.
-She was regularly accompanied by a pet blackbird that perched on her shoulder, a sight that deeply unsettled the paranoid community.
-Petty grievances quickly spiralled; neighbours accused her of watering down the milk, but her fiercest critic was the local parson, Reverend Thomas Spencer.
-Molly rarely attended church, sparking a bitter feud with the parson, who frequently drank away his worries at The Turk's Head pub.
+She was regularly accompanied by a pet blackbird that perched on her shoulder.
+A sight that deeply unsettled the paranoid community.
+Petty grievances quickly spiralled.
+Neighbours accused her of watering down the milk, but her fiercest critic was the local parson, Reverend Thomas Spencer.
+Molly rarely attended church.
+This sparked a bitter feud with the parson, who frequently drank at The Turk's Head pub.

 With the parson leading the charge, the town turned completely on Molly.
-Every stroke of bad luck, ruined crop, or sick calf in Burslem was blamed on her doorstep.
+Every stroke of bad luck.
+Ruined crop.
+Sick calves in Burslem.
+She was blamed on her doorstep.
 Though she never stood trial under the law, she was completely ostracized.
 With no one willing to buy her milk, she spent her final years entirely alone at her Jackfield cottage, passing away at the age of 63.

 Yet, death did not ease the town’s panic.
-Terror gripped the streets as residents claimed to see Molly’s phantom, accompanied by her mischievous blackbird, gliding through the village.
+Terror gripped the streets as residents claimed to see Molly’s phantom.
+This spirit was accompanied by her mischievous blackbird, gliding through the village.
 Driven by fear, or perhaps looking for valuables to loot, Reverend Spencer peered through the window of her empty cottage one evening.
-To his horror, he saw the unmistakable spirit of Molly Leigh sitting peacefully in her armchair, knitting by a blazing fire.
+To his horror, he saw the unmistakable spirit of Molly Leigh sitting peacefully in her armchair.
+She was knitting by a blazing fire.
+Some rumours state that her feet were in the fire.

 The Midnight Exorcism & Molly Leigh Grave

 Terrified, Spencer rallied a group of priests from nearby towns.
 Together, they launched a midnight exorcism.
-They captured her blackbird in a sack, desecrated her grave, and, according to legend, drove a wooden stake through her heart before burying the bird alive alongside her.
-To ensure she could never trouble the town again, her body was turned to face north-to-south, a deliberate disruption of traditional Christian burial practices intended to prevent her from seeing Christ on Judgement Day.
+They captured her blackbird in a sack and desecrated her grave.
+According to legend, they drove a wooden stake through her heart before burying the bird alive alongside her.
+To ensure she could never trouble the town again, her body was turned to face north-to-south.
+This was a deliberate disruption of traditional Christian burial practices intended to prevent her from seeing Christ on Judgement Day.

-For centuries, visitors stared at the massive, expensive stone table-tomb and wondered: how could a penniless, shunned orphan afford such a grand monument?
+For centuries, visitors stared at the massive, expensive stone table-tomb and wondered: how could a penniless orphan afford such a grand monument?
 Was it paid for by Parson Spencer to act as a heavy physical weight to pin her spirit down?

 A close-up shot of a 1748 historical handwritten will document lit by candlelight, with a black feather resting on the paper.